Students Served

 satisfaction

-Over 1,500 leaders and industry experts attended 30 convenings focused on policy, advocacy, enrollment, leadership and other functional areas in 2023.
+Over 1,800 leaders and industry experts attended more than 30 convenings on policy, advocacy, enrollment, academics, leadership, and other functional areas in 2025.
 100% of convening attendees say they would recommend CSGF convenings to others.

 Charter School Growth Fund